Galauk/HTML_class/README.md

 # HTML_class
-A class HTML made with php to dont do code php without need html
+A class HTML made with php, to code php without need html file or tags